 The cannabis plant has variants, and some contain high amounts of THC—the cannabinoid in marijuana that has psychoactive effects.
 That’s mainly what separates these two terms from one another.
 The hemp plant doesn’t contain enough THC to intoxicate.
 Rather, it has higher percentages of CBD, a useful rich strain that’s medicinally beneficial.
 But, apart from that, hemp is hardly physiologically different from psychoactive cannabis.

 So, while smoking marijuana will get you high, doing the same with hemp may not have psychoactive effects, and it’s not advisable to take it this way for its medicinal benefits as well.
-If you want to know more about the hemp and marijuana plant, Weedmaps provides in-depth explanations of the topic.
+If you want to know more about the plant, Wonder Buds Cannabis provides in-depth explanations of all things weed-related.

 They’re a widely known community that believes in the benefits of cannabis but emphasizes the safe and legal use and access to such products all over the world.
 They have plenty of resources on the cannabis plant, its uses, effects, and benefits.
 Over the years, they’ve been working tirelessly to provide software solutions that enable businesses to operate more efficiently.
 What’s more, they advocate continuous licensing, legalization, and transparency on topics and information on the plant.